ANSHAN - IT'S A DIRTY JOB BUT SOMEONE HAD TO DO IT

 understatement that turned out to

 be!
-The actual tipping process took
+The actual tipping process

-some condiderable time with
+took some considerable time with

-wagons being emptied two at a time.
+wagons being emptied two at a

-During the journey a thin crust of
+time.
+During the journey a thin

-solidified rock had formed across
+crust of solidified rock had formed

-the surface and this had to be
+across the surface and this had to

-The wagons were then tipped and
+ball.
+The wagons were then tipped

-the molten rock flowed down the
+and the molten rock flowed down

-distance' it was possible to feel the
+'safe distance' it was possible to

-enormous blast of heat as the
+feel the enormous blast of heat as

-wagons began to discharge their
+the wagons began to discharge

-load of molten slag.
-A nearby lake
+their load of molten slag.
+A nearby

-was the only unfrozen expanse of
+lake was the only unfrozen

-water for miles around - a testament
+expanse of water for miles around

-to the effect of the 'pour'.
+- a testament to the effect of the

 Once most of the molten rock had